karenyyng/AirlineDelayBenchmark/README.md

 1. realistic data preprocessing steps
 2. a few best practises for unit testing and benchmarking machine learning code in Python
-3. best practises to allow a reproducible ML software stack to be setup on different machines
+3. best practises to deploy a reproducible ML software stack on different machines
 4. how to setup Intel optimized ML libraries for the best performances or help push for more performance

 To achieve those goals, We perform the following tasks: